xi-ve/IdleonWeb/README.md

 ### Common Issues

+**Pre-compiled Binary Issues:**
+- **"Node.js not found"**: Install Node.js from [nodejs.org](https://nodejs.org/) and restart the executable
+- **"Permission denied" (Linux/macOS)**: Run `chmod +x IdleonWeb` to make the file executable
+- **Dependencies installing slowly**: This is normal on first run, subsequent starts will be faster
+- **Binary won't start**: Try downloading the source code and using manual setup instead

+**General Issues:**
-**Game doesn't launch?**
+- **Game doesn't launch?**
   - Make sure you have Chrome or Chromium installed
   - Try running `inject` again after a few seconds

-**Web interface not loading?**
+- **Web interface not loading?**
   - Check that the launcher shows "Plugin UI web server started"
   - Try refreshing the browser page

-**Plugins not working?**
+- **Plugins not working?**
   - Ensure you typed `inject` in the launcher
   - Check the browser console for error messages

 **Setup fails?**
-- Make sure Python 3.8+ and Node.js are installed
+- Make sure Python 3.8+ and Node.js are installed (for manual setup)
 - Try running `python setup.py` - it can automatically install missing dependencies using package managers
 - Run as administrator if needed (Windows)
+- Consider using pre-compiled binaries instead

 ### Getting Help